Citywide Deployment Exercises

-Several times each year, Portland NETs participate in a Citywide Deployment Exercise.
+Several times each year, Portland NET teams participate in a Citywide Deployment Exercise.
 This helps us improve our skills, make important revisions to our Operations & Communications Plans, and inform our training plans.
-The First Virtual Citywide Deployment Exercise was held via Zoom on December 5th 2020.
-The Spring 2021 Virtual Citywide Deployment Exercise was held on Saturday May 15, 2021,* The next Citywide Deployment Exercise will be held on Sunday, November 7, 2021 from 1 to 4 pm using a combination of outdoor activities and Zoom meetings.
-Contact your NET Team Leader (TL) for more information or you can email NETDeploymentExercise@gmail.com.
+The most recent Citywide Deployment Exercise was held on Sunday, November 7, 2021 from 1 to 4 pm using Zoom and Amateur Radio.
+Each participating team was allocated a separate Zoom room.
+For more information you can email NETDeploymentExercise@gmail.com.

 This exercise is being created and orchestrated by NET volunteers.
 If you have questions or suggestions, or if you’d like to be part of the next planning committee, email NETDeploymentExercise@gmail.com.